eersoy93/my-self-studying/README.md

 My self-studying journey about computer science and computer programming.

 ## The Journey
 The journey starts with July 26, 2024.
-Before the journey, I studied many things but it is not planned, so the studying journey NOT from zero but this will be to hero I expect.
+Before the journey, I had studied many things but it is not planned, so the studying journey NOT from zero but this will be to hero I expect.
 The journey will being continued with cross-studying but not multitasking.
 The progresses of my codings will be in the journey.

 ### First Path